 has something “Data” in its name: “Data Scientists”, “Data Analysts”, “Data Engineers” etc.

 On the other hand, there's a large number of people who are trying to get a break in the Data Science industry, including people with considerable experience in other functional domains such as marketing, finance, insurance, and software engineering.
 You

 might have already invested in learning data science (maybe even at a data science bootcamp), but how confident are you for your next Data

 This blog is intended to give you a nice tour of the questions asked in a Data Science interview.
 After thorough research, we have compiled a list of 101 actual data science interview questions that have been asked between 2016-2019 at some of the largest

 recruiters in the data science industry – Amazon, Microsoft, Facebook, Google, Netflix, Expedia, etc.

-If you want to know more regarding the tips and tricks for acing the interviews, watch the data science interview AMA with some of our own Data Scientists.
+If you want to know more regarding the tips and tricks for acing a data science interview, watch the AMA with some of our own Data Scientists.